microsoft/windows-ai-studio-templates/README.md

 # Windows AI Studio Preview

 ## Overview
 [Windows AI Studio](https://aka.ms/AIforWindows) simplifies generative AI app development by bringing together cutting-edge AI development tools and models from Azure AI Studio Catalog and other catalogs like Hugging Face.
-You will be able browse the AI models catalog powered by Azure ML and Hugging Face for public models that you can download locally, fine- tune, test and use them in your Windows application.
+You will be able browse the AI models catalog powered by Azure ML and Hugging Face for public models that you can download locally, fine-tune, test and use them in your Windows application.
 As all of the computation happens locally, please make sure your device can handle the load.

 ## Quick Start

 In this section you will learn how to quickly start with Windows AI Studio.

+### Prerequisites

+Windows AI Studio will run only on NVIDIA GPUs for the preview, so please make sure to check your device spec.
+WSL Ubuntu distro 18.4 or greater should be installed and is set to default prior to using Windows AI Studio. [learn more how to install Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and [changing default distribution](https://learn.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed)

 ### Install Windows AI Studio Preview